 Lorenzkirch was originally founded on an island of the river Elbe.
 The proximity to the river characterizes the place until today – including the threat of flood.

 The small village has many historical features, such as the former pilgrimage church and the traditional Lorenzmarkt in August, once a major livestock market.
 In 1945, the very first encounter of the U.S. Army and the Red Army took place here.
 And Lorenzkirch is the birthplace of the Nobel laureate for physics Wolfgang Paul.

 Naustadt is situated near the “porcelain town” of Meißen.
 The famous porcelain designer Johann Kändler created a Baroque tomb in the church, which was built in the 16th century.

 Naustadt has an extraordinary village structure: large yards form a ring around the church.
 In one of the farmhouses, a glassblowing manufactory was set up.
 Visitors can spend the night in the nearby castle Scharfenberg.

 Obercunnersdorf is famous for its many half-timbered houses (Umgebindehäuser), a unique rural architecture especially in Upper Lusatia.
 Visitors can discover it on a guided tour through the village and in the little museum “Schunkelhaus”, one of the oldest buildings here.
 Some of these houses can be booked for overnight stay.
 Further attractions are the Baroque church, a former railway viaduct, spanning the village, and a windmill museum nearby.

-Schmilka is located on the Elbe river in the Saxon Switzerland National Park near the border with Czech.
+Schmilka is located at the Elbe river in the Saxon Switzerland National Park near the border to Czech Republic.
 The village originated as a settlement of boatsmen, raftsmen, forest workers, masons and millers.
 In the 19th century, the tourist development began.
 Within the last 25 years, many of the old houses have been carefully restored, the old watermill was reconstructed.
 Today, Schmilka specializes in ecotourism.